PetraOleum/2016-Notes/Statistics 2a.markdown

 ####g)

 The Tukey test given tests the groups in the Variety factor.
-It shows that the varities cluster into two groups that are each statistically different from all the members of the other group.
-One group contains varities 1 and 5, the other 2, 3, 4, and 6.
+It shows that the verities cluster into two groups that are each statistically different from all the members of the other group.
+One group contains verities 1 and 5, the other 2, 3, 4, and 6.

+###Q3 2015

+> The biodiversity of 80 species of insects is recorded from a 1m<sup>2</sup> quadrat at each of 60 sites.
+(The index of diversity Y has high values indicating higher diversity.)
+Site factors of annual rainfall (mm) and annual average of the daily maximum temperature (&deg;C) were also found from weather data.
+This is an observational study.
+The data are shown on page 15.

+####a)

 ##Footnotes